-Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
+Can't log in

+When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
 You may need to manually type http or https in the browser's address field.
 If the password for the root account is lost, the device must be reset to the factory default settings.
-See .
+See Reset to factory default settings on page 48.